BryanFreedman/BryanFreedman/README.md

   - **Inventory Tracking System**: Interface has knowledge of how many items are in stock and can display this information.
 Will prevent user from proceeding if item is out of stock using graceful error handling.
   - **Admin Mode**: Owners can enter a secret interface which allows for statistical printouts of purchases.

-### Virtual Closet and Weather Based Clothing Recommendation App with Compatibility Scoring System IN PROGRESS

-- **Overview**: An app that recommends items of clothing a user owns based on weather data.
-- **Technologies Used**: Java, (coming soon: PostgreSQL, JavaScript, Vue.js, HTML, CSS, RESTful API)
-- **Key Features**:
-  - **Closet Builder**: The user can add items they own to a virtual closet and include a name, picture, and description; and use sliders to give characteristics about the item including warmth, breathability, and water resistance.
-  - **Item Recommender**: App reads weather data for the user's location, and uses compatibility scoring to recommend items of clothing compatible with the weather forecast.